HabanaAI/vllm-fork/README_GAUDI.md

 # Multi-node support

 vLLM works with multi-node environment setup via Ray.
 To run models on multiple nodes run following steps:

-1. Pre-requisites, follow the steps on all nodes:
+## 1. Pre-requisites, follow the steps on all nodes:

 - Install latest [vllm-fork](https://github.com/HabanaAI/vllm-fork/blob/habana_main/README_GAUDI.md#build-and-install-vllm)

-- Check if all Gaudi NIC ports are up <br>
+- Check if all Gaudi NIC ports are up.

+> [!NOTE]
-Note : Following commands should be run on the host and NOT inside the container. <br>
+> Following commands should be run on the host and NOT inside the container.

 ```bash
 cd /opt/habanalabs/qual/gaudi2/bin
 ./manage_network_ifs.sh --status